vtexdocs/help-center-content/docs/tutorials/en/how-to-configure-the-favicon.md

 ---
-title: How to configure the Favicon
+title: 'How to configure the Favicon'
 id: tutorials_6370
 status: PUBLISHED
 createdAt: 2017-04-27T21:48:57.080Z